-1. Track submission and verify the submission status (tracking should be done initially regardless of rejection or success).

-a.
-If the status states "rejected," be sure to save time stamped, documented rejection notices, and do #2a or #2b a.
-If the deadline has passed, he/she should email the Grants Management contact listed in the Agency Contacts section of this announcement explaining why the submission failed.
+- 1. Track submission and verify the submission status (tracking should be done initially regardless of rejection or success). - a.
+If the status states "rejected," be sure to save time stamped, documented rejection notices, and do #2a or #2b - 2.
+Check emails from both Grants.gov and NIH eRA Commons for rejection notices. - a.
+If the deadline has passed, he/she should email the Grants Management contact listed in the Agency Contacts section of this announcement explaining why the submission failed. - b.
+If there is time before the deadline, correct the problem(s) and resubmit as soon as possible.